-- 130. At no time subsequent to Plaintiff providing notice to Defendant of the claims has Defendant, or its representatives, requested to access, inspect, and/or test the properties at issue. - 131.
-Rather, Defendant preemptively sought to limit Plaintiff's coverage. - 132.
+- 123. Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage to property (or both) of the type insured under the All Risk Policy.
+No exclusions under the All Risk Policy apply to preclude coverage for Plaintiff's claims.
+As a result, Plaintiff promptly notified Defendant of its claims for losses under the All Risk Policy. - 124.
+At no time subsequent to Plaintiff providing notice to Defendant of the claims has Defendant, or its representatives, requested to access, inspect, and/or test the properties at issue. - 125.
+Rather, Defendant preemptively sought to limit Plaintiff's coverage. - 126.
 Plaintiff has substantially performed or otherwise satisfied all conditions precedent to bringing this action and obtaining coverage pursuant to the All Risk Policy and applicable law, or alternatively, Plaintiff has been excused from performance by Defendant's acts, representations, conduct, or omissions.